vipulnsward/instapusher/README.md

     gem install instapusher

+## Login at instapusher.com

+* Next login at instapusher.com .
+* visit http://instapusher.com/my/api_key and click on the link that says ".instapusher".
+Save this file at ~.

 ## Usage

+If you want to deploy to master branch or any branch first go to that branch and then do

     instapusher

 It detects a project name and a branch from the git repo.
-Else you can specify it from the command line like:

-    instapusher rails master

-After installing the gem you should register in the `http://instapusher.com`.
-Setup a project using the user and project name from the github.
-And create a config file `.instapusher` with api key.
-Example:

-    api_key: 123123123

 ## Setup Instapusher server